Equity Trading – Fundamental versus Technical Analysis

 Now, you can buy or sell stocks with a simple click of the mouse or push of a finger using your tablet.
 The only thing stopping you from placing a trade is opening an online brokerage account.

-Now that we have covered equities trading, let's dig into stock trading, which is were the common person will likely conduct their trading activity.
+Now that we have covered equities trading, let’s dig into stock trading, which is where the common person will likely conduct their trading activity.

 If you think that you will start making money in a flash after opening a trading account, you are absolutely wrong.
 Stock trading is all about having the odds on your side.
 When trading, 100% success is a fairytale.

-Now, I would like to introduce you to the two types of analysis every stock trader should be aware of prior to investing one dime in the market.
+Now, I would like to introduce you to the two types of analysis every stock trader should be aware of prior to investing one dime in the market: fundamental versus technical analysis.

 Fundamental analysis covers all of the financial aspects of a company which are made available to the public in the form of quarterly reports and annual statements.